 Student-Initiated Pro Bono

 IMAP is a coalition of law students, attorneys, social service providers, and formerly incarcerated women who seek to change the rights afforded incarcerated and previously incarcerated women in Washington.
 IMAP supports incarcerated women by providing legal information on family law and dependency issues, and connecting parents to outside resources.
-IMAP offers monthly prison presentations at Mission Creek Corrections Center for Women as well as monthly presentations and office hours at Washington Corrections Center for Women.
-IMAP also works to connect community providers, such as parent, chemical dependency, and domestic violence advocates and experts to incarcerated women by hosting a series of classes and trainings at prison sites.
+IMAP offers monthly prison presentations at Mission Creek Corrections Center for Women, and monthly presentations and office hours at Washington Corrections Center for Women.
+IMAP also works to connect community providers, such as parent, chemical dependency, and domestic violence advocates and experts to incarcerated women by hosting a series of classes and trainings at our prison sites.

 The Iraqi Refugee Assistance Project (IRAP) organizes law students and attorneys to provide legal representation to those who have none.
 IRAP helps Iraqi refugees navigate the rules and processes of resettlement in the U.S. Our work helps families escape from harm and persecution.

-SYLAW works to eradicate the civil legal barriers that homeless youth and youth at-risk of homelessness face which prevent them from becoming self-sufficient.
-SYLAW programs provide information and education to homeless youth, and youth at-risk of homelessness in the areas of housing, education, employment, family law, consumer law, and public entitlements.
-SYLAW also partners with Team Child to provide a monthly opportunity to people with juvenile records to seal those records.
-Visit SYLAW's TWEN site for more information.
+SYLAW-SU works to eradicate the civil legal barriers that homeless youth and youth at-risk of homelessness face which prevent them from becoming self-sufficient.
+SYLAW-SU programs provide information and education to homeless youth, and youth at-risk of homelessness in the areas of housing, education, employment, family law, consumer law, and public entitlements.